Table of Contents

 Middle Traps

 Rotation of the scapula allows for adduction of the arm; this is to lift your arm up and out to the side and beyond the point of 90 degrees.
-The mid fibers also allow for adduction of the scapula, this is to push your shoulders back and down.
+The mid traps also allow for adduction of the scapula, this is to push your shoulders back and down.

 Lower Traps